julzaza/wildwitchherbs/_posts/2025-12-03-smoke-cleansing-vs-smudging.md

 - newborn purification
 - preparing ritual spaces

-The method is global — but the herbs change with the land.
+The method is global, but the herbs change with the land.

 Below is a worldwide view of smoke cleansing traditions.